 There’s something about a sky full of colorful hot air balloons that makes you feel like a kid again.
-Add in cotton candy, live music, a whiff of kettle corn, and the low hum of community joy, and you’ve got a perfect summer morning in Erie, Colorado.
-Welcome to the Erie Balloon Launch and Town Fair—a local favorite where small-town charm floats sky-high.
+Add in crisp morning air, the soft hiss of burners, and a cheerful crowd gathered on open grass, and you’ve got a perfect summer morning in Erie, Colorado.
+Welcome back to the Erie Balloon Festival—a beloved tradition that lifts hearts and horizons.

 What We Love